szabgab/dancer-spa-book-source/src/outline.md

 # Outline {#outline}

-This is the planned outline of the book.
+This is what you are going to read in the book.
+Feel free to jump to the section most relevant to you.

 ## Part 1